 I continued to read Breath this week.
 In fact, I went back over key areas around some of the practices.

 I’m also interested in going deeper into the science of breathing as I find it a fascinating topic, and I’ve had some profound insights into my own health and habits as a result of simply looking.

-For instance, a lack of, or decreased in Co2 can cause the parasympathetic nervous system to shut down – leaving the sympathetic nervous system as the default system throughout your day (and in my case most of the night).
+For instance, a lack of, or decrease in Co2 can cause the parasympathetic nervous system to shut down – leaving the sympathetic nervous system as the default system throughout your day (and in my case most of the night).

 The issue with this is that the sympathetic nervous system, despite the fact that it sounds nice, is not associated with relaxation and restoration but rather the fight or flight system.

-I won’t go into the weeds here in fear of the email getting too long.
+I won’t go into the weeds here for fear of the email getting too long.